 Q: How does the city announce that a snow emergency has been declared?

-• Begins broadcasting a Snow Emergency message on the city’s cable TV Channel 18.
+- Broadcasts a Snow Emergency message on the City’s cable TV Channel 18

 Q: What time does the snow emergency start?

-Snow emergencies always begin at 9:00 p.m. on the day it is declared.
-The next day plowing begins at 8:00 a.m.
-The 9:00 p.m. start gives the media and other notification systems time to notify residents allowing them time to move their vehicle.
+A: Snow emergencies always begin at 9 p.m. the day it is declared.
+The next day, plowing begins at 8 a.m.
+The 9 p.m. start gives the City time to notify residents in enough time to move their vehicle(s).